Scroll to content

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced across the federation.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced across the Shropshire Church of England Trust.
 Pupils are taught from an early age the rules of the school.
 These are our School Rules, Playground Rules and Safety Rules.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Individual Liberty